ncihtan/htan_missing_manual/overview/tool_catalog.md

 The HTAN Network has built an array of computational tools, including bioinformatic methods, bioinformatic pipelines, and visualization tools.

-Each of these tools is described in the [HTAN Tool Catalog](https://humantumoratlas.org/tools).
+Each of these tools is described in the <a href="https://humantumoratlas.org/tools" target="_blank" rel="noopener noreferrer">HTAN Tool Catalog</a>.